Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2019/11/etutorials-for-eth-regulations.md

 The tutorial is designed to cover the most important regulated topics at ETH Zurich.
 Besides the issue of procurement mentioned above, there are also modules on Professional Expenses, Export Controls and Integrity in Research.
 The service is continuously updated and expanded.

 ## Staffnet

-In addition, short film sequences with ETH professors and staff describe how to handle export control clauses in contracts with foreign partners, and the steps to be taken when processing credit card transactions.
-The course is rounded off with an info tool, which contains further information, legal basics, tips and contacts for the relevant offices.
-The e-learning service can also be accessed via smartphone.
-Each module takes between 15 and 20 minutes to complete.

 “Responsible, independent action is one of ETH Zurich’s key strengths.
 It enables flexibility and lean, effective processes.
 And that in turn greatly benefits our core scientific mission," says Robert Perich, Vice President of Finance and Controlling, who is responsible for compliance on the Executive Board.